randuhmm/rad-esp8266/docs/specs.rst

 .. http:get:: /

-   Get info about the RAD-ESP8266
+   Get info about the RAD-ESP8266 device

    **Example request**: